apache/doris/docs/en/administrator-guide/config/be_config.md

 ### `brpc_request_rowbatch_max_bytes`

 * Type: int64
 * Description: This configuration is used to control the maximum length of RowBatch in the ProtoBuf Request.
-If it exceeds the maximum length, it will be transferred to Controller Attachment and sent through brpc.Need<=2G, otherwise an error will be reported: Bad request, error_text=[E1003]Fail to compress request.
+If it exceeds the maximum length, it will be transferred to Controller Attachment.
+Note that when the length of ProtoBuf Request exceeds 2G, an error will be reported: Bad request, error_text=[E1003]Fail to compress request, so this value should not be greater than 2G.
 * Default value: 2G

 ### `brpc_num_threads`